jim-collier/x9git/project/backlog.md

 		- Cause: the blocks that test config discovery opt out of the file-scope `GITSBY_CONFIG` pin and fake `HOME` instead. `XDG_CONFIG_HOME` is tried before `HOME` and `APPDATA` after it, and neither was covered.
 		- Note: harmless until this machine had a gitsby config of its own, at which point thirty checks failed against it.
 Not a false alarm to wave through either - it is the block that would catch an account regression.
 		- Note: same shape as the symlink rule the round before - one side of a pair normalized and the other left alone.
 		- Fixed: every discovery input emptied in one place, so `HOME` stays the candidate under test.
 Six env strings went through it.
-Proven by the thirty failures going away with no product change.
+The thirty failures clear with no product change.

 	- ✅ Code Review 20260819d item 2: an account named through `GITSBY_ACCOUNT` applies nothing unless it names a GitHub login.
 		- Cause: the test was whether the account had a `ghAccount` key, not whether the file defined the account at all.